mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 ##### Provision the Control Center host VM

 Deploy a dedicated VM to host the Control Center utility container.

 VM specifications:

 - **Instance Type**: t3.small
 - **Operating System**: Ubuntu 24.04 LTS
 - **Storage**: 20GB root volume (expandable as needed)
-- **Security Group**: Allow SSH (port 22) from your IP
+- **Security Group**: Allow SSH (port 22) from your IP (If you're launching the VM instance via the AWS console (**EC2 > Instances > Launch instance**), choose **My IP** in the drop-down menu.)
-- **Network**: Public subnet with Elastic IP
+- **Network**: Public subnet with Elastic IP <!-- EDITORIAL COMMENT: I haven't found the Elastic IP option in the GUI. -->
 - **Authentication**: SSH key created earlier in section [Create SSH key pair](#create-ssh-key-pair)

-Record the public IP address for SSH access.
+Once the instance has been launched, record the public IP address, it will be needed when youssh to the VM (next step).

-#### Deploy Control Center host
+#### Control Center: Deploy Control Center host

 ##### Initial system configuration